berkeley-stat243/stat243-fall-2022/syllabus.md

 complement the models/methods discussed in the rest of the statistics/biostatistics graduate curriculum.
-We will also cover the basics of UNIX/Linux, in particular some basic shell scripting and operating on remote servers, as well as a bit of Python.
+We will also cover the basics of UNIX/Linux, in particular some basic shell scripting and operating on remote servers, as well as a moderate amount of Python.

-While the course is taught using R and you will learn a lot about using R at an advanced level, the focus of the course is statistical computing/computing for data science more generally.
-Also, this is not a course that will cover specific statistical/data analysis methods.
+While the course is taught using R and you will learn a lot about using R at an advanced level, the focus of the course is computing for statistics and data science more generally.
+Also, this is not a course that will cover specific statistical/machine learning/data analysis methods.

 Informal prerequisites: If you are not a statistics or biostatistics graduate student, please chat with me if you're not sure if this course